treeverse/lakeFS/design/open/openapi-multipart-upload.md

         - staging
       operationId: createMultipartUpload
       summary: Initiate a multipart upload
       description: Initiates a multipart upload and returns an upload ID with presigned URLs for each part.
 Part numbers starts with 1.
-Each part minimum size is 5M.
+Each part except the last one has minimum size depends on the underlying blockstore implementation.
+For example working with S3 blockstore, minimum size is 5MB (excluding the last part).
       responses:
         200:
           description: Multipart upload initiated